xnyan/domino/README.md

 ## Experiments on Azure

-Refer to [the README file under /exp-azure](https://github.com/xnyan/domino/tree/master/exp-azure) to run the experiments on Azure in the Domino paper.
+Refer to [the README file under /exp-azure](https://github.com/xnyan/domino/tree/master/exp-azure) to repeat the experiments in the Domino paper on Azure.